 Chamomile is another medicinally-recognized plant.
 Chamomile is known specifically for its antioxidant properties.
 These same qualities can help to fight scarring from skin conditions.

-Chamomile promotes skin health by tightening the skin and improving complexion. revealed that chamomile cream was equally effective in treating eczema as a prescribed hydrocortisone cream.
+Chamomile promotes skin health by tightening the skin and improving complexion.

 To treat eczema scars, rub over-the-counter (OTC) chamomile cream into your scars daily.
 You can also brew chamomile tea and massage the tea leaves into your skin.

 Aloe vera is an anti-inflammatory that can reduce skin irritation and improve scar appearance.
 According to

 To treat eczema, you can extract fresh aloe from the plant leaves and apply it to your skin.
 Leave the oil or gel on your skin overnight, but rinse it off in the morning.